sanchit0-1/backendFromScratch/day1/note.md

 So, what are packages and modules? what makes it different?

+## MODULES

-A MODULE is a single JavaScript file or a piece of code that performs a specific task or set of tasks.
+A *MODULE* is a single JavaScript file or a piece of code that performs a specific task or set of tasks.
 In Node.js, every .js file is treated as a module.
 You can create your own custom modules or use built-in ones like fs (file system), http, etc.
 example:
 // math.js (custom module)
-function add(a, b) {
+*function add(a, b) {*
-  return a + b;
+  *return a + b;*
 }
-module.exports = add;
+*module.exports = add;*

 now we will be using this module in another file like :

-const add = require('./math');
+*const add = require('./math');*
-console.log(add(5, 3)); // Output: 8
+*console.log(add(5, 3)); // Output: 8*

 In such a way like http modules are present when we download node js.

+# Packages
+A package is a collection of one or more modules bundled together, usually to provide specific functionality.
+Packages often come with a package.json file that contains metadata like the package name, version, dependencies, etc.
+You install packages using npm (Node Package Manager).
+Popular packages include:
+1. express (for building web servers)
+2. mongoose (for working with MongoDB)
+3. dotenv (for environment variables)

+# What is a Library?
+A library is a collection of reusable code that performs specific tasks.
+It is designed to be used by your code to solve particular problems or add features — like handling dates, making HTTP requests, or manipulating arrays.

+# NPM
+**NPM** stands for Node Package Manager.
+It is the default package manager for Node.js and is used to install, share, and manage packages (libraries or tools) in a Node.js project.
+When you build a backend application using Node.js, you often need to use external code libraries — like Express for routing, Mongoose for database interaction, or Dotenv for environment variables. npm helps you easily install and manage these libraries.

 Remember we will learn gradually to all stuffs !

+> Now we will try to make a server.